alex-arana/dtsproject/trunk/dts-batchjob/readme.txt

 Maven Build, install, test instructions
 =========================================

+The dts-batchjob is the long-running batch process that copies data from the different sources and sinks as defined in a datacopy activity document.
+The batchjob is multi-threaded and and can be configured as required (e.g. to restrict the size of the data that can be copied and the number of parallel threads).
+The batchjob requires a db in order to store/ checkpoint its state as the job runs.
+Be default, no credentials are written to the database (a new persistent credentialStore impl is required for this - TODO).
+A platform independent HSQLDB is provided by default.
+It is pre-configured and can be used for testing and lightweight deployments.

 a) Recursivley copy and rename the 'sample-batchjob-dot-dataminx-dir' dir to your chosen location.
 Default is '$HOME/.dataminx', e.g:
   cp -r src/main/resources/sample-batchjob-dot-dataminx-dir ~/.dataminx